joan-gerard/react-native-practice/README.md

 });
 ```

+### useLocalSearchParams()

+Returns the URL parameters for the contextually focused route.
+Useful for stacks where you may push a new screen that changes the query parameters.
+For dynamic routes, both the route parameters and the search parameters are returned.

 ### SplashScreen

 Add this directive at the top of `@/_layout.tsx` to make the native splash screen (configured in app.json) remain visible until hideAsync is called.